tylovejoy/TAMUDatathon2021/README.md

 ## How to get started
 We have provided starter code along with a baseline solution to part 1 and part 2.
-Please make set the environment variable DISCORD_USERNAME before submitting your solution.
+Please set the environment variable DISCORD_USERNAME before submitting your solution.
 Please also have everyone on your team post in the *General Motors* discord channel that you are working on this challenge!!
 We have written a baseline solution that will get you some results and enter you into the contest.
 You can then improve on this baseline!
-Running through the start_here.ipynb will submit the baseline solution under your username and will enter you into the contest.
+Running through the sanity_check.py will submit the baseline solution under your username and will enter you into the contest.

 ## Quick start